-Services that are covered for you What you must pay when you get these services Colorectal cancer screening No prior authorization required.
-For people 50 and older, the following are covered: Flexible sigmoidoscopy (or screening barium enema as an alternative) every 48 months One of the following every 12 months: Guaiac-based fecal occult blood test (gFOBT) Fecal immunochemical test (FIT) DNA Based colorectal screening every 3 years For people at high risk of colorectal cancer, we cover: Screening colonoscopy (or screening barium enema as an alternative) every 24 months For people not at high risk of colorectal cancer, we cover: Screening colonoscopy every 10 years (120 months), but not within 48 months of a screening sigmoidoscopy There is no co- insurance or co-pay for a Medicare-covered colorectal cancer screening exam. \$0 co-pay for barium Enemas.
-Diagnostic Colonoscopy \$0 co-pay per visit.
-Depression screening No prior authorization required.
+Services that are covered for you What you must pay when you get these services In-Network Chiropractic services \$20 copay per visit No prior authorization required.
+Covered services include: Manual manipulation of the spine to correct subluxation Colonoscopies \$0 copay per visit No prior authorization required.
+Covered services include: Diagnostic and preventive colonoscopies regardless of frequency.
+Colorectal cancer screening No prior authorization required.
+For people 50 and older, the following are covered: There is no coinsurance or copay for a Medicare-covered colorectal cancer screening exam.
+Flexible sigmoidoscopy (or screening barium enema as an alternative) every 48 months \$0 copay for Barium Enemas One of the following every 12 months: Guaiac-based fecal occult blood test (gFOBT) Fecal immunochemical test (FIT) DNA Based colorectal screening every 3 years For people at high risk of colorectal cancer, we cover: Screening colonoscopy (or screening barium enema as an alternative) every 24 months For people not at high risk of colorectal cancer, we cover: Screening colonoscopy every 10 years (120 months), but not within 48 months of a screening sigmoidoscopy Depression screening There is no coinsurance or copay for an annual No prior authorization required.
 We cover one screening for depression per year.
-The screening must be done in a primary care setting that can provide follow-up treatment and/or referrals.
-There is no co-insurance or co-pay for an annual depression screening visit.
+The screening must be done in a primary care setting that can provide follow-up treatment and/or referrals. depression screening visit.